FirstWebAchim/pdf-documents/README.md

 [![dicord](https://img.shields.io/discord/727190419158597683)](https://discord.gg/9NqwJqP)

 ## ⚠️ Notice
 This module is under development.
 The module is currently not ready for productive use.
-You cannot find the module in the MMLC yet.
+You can not find the module in the MMLC yet.

 ## Installation
 You can install this module with the [Modified Module Loader Client (MMLC)](http://module-loader.de).